 Air: it’s everywhere on this planet.
 It has to be — otherwise we wouldn’t be here at all.
-Vital for all living things, the Earth’s air (a mixture of mostly oxygen and trace amounts of a few other gases) is one of our most important natural resources.
-Unfortunately, just like other natural resources, such as water and food, air can be contaminated.
+Vital for all living things, the Earth’s air is one of our most important natural resources.
+It is a mixture of mostly oxygen and trace amounts of a few other gases.
+Unfortunately, just like other natural resources such as food and water, air can be contaminated.
 This is a fact most of us know too well.
-Those who live in densely populated cities or inversion-prone zones have likely viewed smoggy skylines from their windows.
-Others still have inhaled contaminated air from commercial emissions or natural disasters such as forest fires.
+Those who live in densely populated cities or inversion-prone zones most likely see smoggy skylines from their windows.
+Others can inhale contaminated air from commercial emissions or natural disasters such as forest fires.
 But contaminated air isn’t something isolated to the great outdoors.
 It can happen indoors too.

-Our homes, business, and public buildings all circulate air, which can range in quality from excellent to poor based on a myriad of factors.
+Our homes, businesses, and public buildings all circulate air that ranges in quality from excellent to poor based on a myriad of factors.
 This is known as indoor air quality.
-Indoor air quality (IAQ) refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of occupants.
+Indoor air quality (IAQ) refers to the air quality within and around buildings and structures, relating to the health and comfort of occupants.
 At its best, indoor air quality is something none of us really notice.
-At its poorest, indoor air quality can cause a number of problems for our properties and the health of those within them.
+At its poorest, indoor air quality can cause a number of problems.

-In this guide, our experts at 1-800-anytyme have put together a comprehensive overview of indoor air quality — its history, causes, and related health concerns.
+In this guide, we have put together a comprehensive overview of indoor air quality — its history, causes, and related health concerns.
 We’ve also compiled a list of steps you can take to ensure that your indoor air quality is as pristine as possible.
-Many of these steps may require professional servicing, which we are proud to provide to homes and businesses across the greater San Diego, CA region.
-Read on to learn more about indoor air quality and our services here at 1-800-anytyme, and contact our professionals today!
+Many of these steps may require professional servicing, which we are proud to provide.

-The modern concept of indoor air quality has a history that directly parallels the rise of industrialization in human populations worldwide.
-While polluted air had been thought to cause human-health problems by societies dating as far back as the ancient Greeks, it was not until the industrial revolution that the effects of air pollution became undeniably apparent.
-The burning of coal in large cities such as London lead to exorbitant amounts of soot in the air, which in turn contributed to widespread respiratory diseases and higher death rates.
+The modern concept of indoor air quality has a history that parallels the rise of industrialization worldwide.
+While polluted air was thought to cause human-health problems by societies dating as far back as the ancient Greeks, it was not until the industrial revolution that the effects of air pollution became clear.
+The burning of coal in large cities such as London lead to exorbitant amounts of soot in the air.
+This contributed to widespread respiratory diseases and higher death rates.
 From these sobering observations, a collective consciousness about air quality began to form.

-It was not until the 20th century that research on indoor air quality specifically began in earnest.
-Several studies performed through the century found evidence suggesting that indoor air quality directly contributes excessive morbidity and mortality.
+It was not until the 20th century that research on indoor air quality began in earnest.
+Several studies performed throughout the century found evidence suggesting that indoor air quality contributed to excessive morbidity and mortality.
 Studies from the early 21st century suggest that the unvented burning of biomass for cooking in developing countries is the cause of at least 2,000,000 deaths a year.
 In the developed world, poor indoor air quality is considered to be a primary cause of allergies, other hypersensitivity reactions, airway infections, and cancers.
-Poor air quality itself is characterized by excessive dampness, low ventilation rates, and plasticizers used in heating and air conditioning systems.
+Excessive dampness, low ventilation rates, and plasticizers characterize poor air quality.

-Indoor air quality is a major concern in human populations because of its ability to affect human health.
+Indoor air quality is a major concern because of its ability to affect human health.
 Exposure to pollutants in the air can cause health issues ranging from mild and immediate to severe and chronic.
-For us humans, the immediate health effects of poor indoor air quality include irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue.
-The severity of these short-term reactions varies from person to person due to factors such as a person’s age and preexisting conditions, as well as the severity of air pollution itself.
+For humans, the immediate health effects of poor indoor air quality include:

 Causes of Poor Indoor Air Quality

-As evidenced above, poor indoor air quality can lead to a number of serious health concerns for people of all ages and demographic groups.
+As evidenced above, poor indoor air quality can lead to health concerns for people of all ages and demographic groups.
 This is because polluted air contains substances that are harmful for the human body.
-In this section, we examine these substances, their sources, and the many ways in which they can enter our indoor airways.
+In this section, we examine these substances, their sources, and the many ways in which they can contaminate our indoor air.